TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/overview.md

     listen_address: ":8080"
 ```

-Example Complete Configuration
-Here is a complete example combining all the sections:
+A complete example combining all the sections is given below:

 ```yaml
 input: